-- Unauthorised overdraft – this is where you haven't agreed an overdraft facility with your bank in advance and have withdrawn more money than you have in your account, or you have taken out more than your authorised overdraft limit.
-Unauthorised overdrafts are to be avoided at all costs because they are often subject to charges and fees which can be very expensive.
+This is where you haven't agreed an overdraft facility with your bank in advance and have withdrawn more money than you have in your bank account, or you have taken out more than your authorised overdraft limit.
+Unauthorised overdrafts adversely affect your credit rating.
+The bank will demand you repay unauthorised overdrafts immediately.

-If you are frequently overdrawn, or often go overdrawn without authorisation then you should really check to see if you are getting the best deal on your current account, as you could be paying far more than you need to in interest or charges.
+If you're frequently overdrawn, or often go overdrawn without authorisation then you should really check to see if you're getting the best deal on your current account.
+You could also look at switching your overdraft to a cheaper type of borrowing, such as a personal loan.